matt-peters/matt-peters.github.io/_posts/2013-05-07-dragnet-content-extraction-from-diverse-feature-sets.md

 programmers when writing CSS and Javascript and since they are chosen to be meaningful to the programmer, they embed some semantic information about the block’s content.
 The following table lists a few selected tokens in the `class` attribute along with their content to no-content odds ratios.
 Tokens in the upper portion of the table are more likely to occur in non-content blocks, while those in the bottom are more likely to occur in content blocks.

-{% include image.html
-url="/images/dragnet-diverse-features/table1.png"
-description="Odds ratio of content to non-content for selected tokens in class attribute.
-Tokens in the upper portion of the table are more likely to occur in non-content blocks, while those in the bottom are more likely to occur in content blocks."
-%}

 Practically, each token is encoded as a 0-1 feature.
 To visualize these, we split them into two groups whether they are associated with non-content or content blocks (based on the odds ratio), flip the sign of the non-content tokens, and sum the binary features.
 This "id/class density" is plotted in the third panel in the chart above.
 Positive/negative values are generally associated with content/non-content blocks.

 The third set of features we include are motivated by [2], which includes a few interesting ideas.
 First, the ratio of text length to the number of HTML tags tends to be higher in content blocks.
 Second, non-content sections of the page tend to be grouped together and have similar content-tag ratios, so that the difference in content-tag ratio from block to block tends to be small in non-content regions.
 The final idea is to combine the content-tag ratio and difference in content-tag ratio in an unsupervised k-means clustering approach, so that the non-content blocks naturally are clustered near the origin.
 The following chart uses this approach to visualize the page.
 The line separates the content from non-content blocks.
 Non-content blocks are to the left of the line (in the cluster centered at the origin) with the remaining blocks content (the remaining clusters).

-{% include image.html
-url="/images/dragnet-diverse-features/R105_cetr-1024x1024.png"
-description="Visualization of sample page via CETR"
-%}

 Finally, the bottom panel in the first plot shows the model predicted probability of content, with a 0.5 cutoff illustrated by the dashed line.
 For this page the model does a decent job at extracting the true content.
 However, it struggles with the navigation blocks separating the comments and with the high link density blocks at the beginning/end of the main article.

 Overall, performance increases as features are added to the ensemble:

-{% include image.html
-url="/images/dragnet-diverse-features/table2.png"
-description="Dragnet model performance"
-%}

 The table compares the token level F1 score across a variety of data sets, including two from previous studies (Cleaneval-EN and Big 5) and our own data from late 2012.
 It includes different feature combinations, including the shallow text (ST), id/class (IC), and content-tag ratio (CETR) features.